 So, some of this is easily understood, while other parts may sound like Charlie Brown’s teacher lecturing the class.
 In short the REAP-IR has an incredible number of easy-to-use features not found on other similar optics.
 The most notable benefit of the design though is clarity.

-I have had the luxury of shooting with the REAP-IR mounted on a rifle — most recently at the 2018 Athlon Outdoors Rendezvous — and it is a life-changing experience.
+I have had the luxury of shooting with the REAP-IR mounted on a rifle — at a recent Athlon Outdoors Rendezvous — and it is a life-changing experience.
 While its uses are extensive, I personally see it as the ultimate hunting tool.
 Even in daylight I can see my targets through the underbrush.
 Their heat signatures make it impossible to hide.
 The time tracking a deer you have shot, for example, would be dramatically shortened.
 The optic also screams for law enforcement applications, as it would greatly assist officers in searching structures and dense wooded areas.

 The Trijicon REAP IR 60mm is by no means an impulse buy.
 However, in the realm of high-end performance centered optics, it reigns supreme in its quality and plethora of functions.

 - Battery Type: CR123 3 Volt (two each)

 - Eye Relief: 27 mm